TU-Wien-DBAI/argu-replacementpatterns/README.md

 replaces isomorphic subgraphs fitting a provided equivalence pattern

-use the IsoSub.class file in the bin/isosub directory
+use the IsoSub.class file in the bin/isosub directory Please note: the sample size of 50000 isomorphic subgraphs can be changed within the code, but must be newly compiled

 Synopsis: java IsoSub <pattern_path> <data_path> <replacement_path> <stats_path> [-s <int>] [-e <int>]